Princess-Cut Diamonds: the Ultimate Guide

 If you compare a princess and round diamond of the same carat weight, you’ll see that the round will have a slightly larger face-up surface area.
 However, princess cuts can often appear larger, since they have such large diagonal measurements.

-That said, you’ll still be able to get a significantly larger princess cut than a round cut while staying in your budget.
+That said, you’ll still be able to get a significantly larger princess cut than a round cut while staying in your engagement ring budget.

 Since the corners of a princess-cut diamond may snag, they’re likely to chip.
 Their corners should always be protected with prongs to reduce the risk of damage to the stone.
 Although round diamonds can still chip, they don’t have any weak points so prone to chipping.